Plitvice Lakes Travel Guide

 Plitvice Lakes was granted UNESCO World Heritage status in 1979 and is one of Croatia’s most popular tourist attractions.
-Pippa Silver recently visited Plitvice Lakes and in this guide she shares her advice for how to get there, the best place to stay, which trails to choose and also some top tips to make the experience more magical where to visit.
+Pippa Silver recently visited the Plitvice Lakes and she shares her advice and everything you need to know including how to get there, the best place to stay, which trails to choose and also some top tips to make the experience more magical where to visit.

 Top Reasons to Go